-LGBTQ-inclusive schools welcome all families.
+LGBTQ-inclusive schools welcome all children and their families.